Skip to Content

 Get a free case evaluation

 From fender benders to total vehicle crashes, car accidents can be a jarring, traumatic experience for those involved.
 If you’ve been hurt in an accident, the trauma is compounded as you navigate how to cover medical expenses.
-After suffering an injury, one of the most common questions people ask is “How long after a car accident can I claim injury?”
-This is an important question because making a claim in the appropriate time frame is crucial in receiving the compensation you deserve.
+After suffering an injury, one of the most common questions people ask is, “How long after a car accident can I claim injury?”
+This is an important question because claiming the appropriate time frame is crucial in receiving the compensation you deserve.

 The Difference Between Claiming an Injury and Suing for an Injury